rfdrake/MTM-Mikrotik/Docs/README.md

 #### Identify the routerboard you want to NetInstall:

-if you dont know the mac, or want to validate the device is ready for netInstall use otherwise skip this step:
+if you dont know the mac, or want to validate the device is ready for netInstall use this, otherwise skip this step:

 ```
 $devObjs	= $toolObj->getDeviceList()